MicrosoftDocs/Hololens/hololens/shared-aad-accounts.md

 This document guides you to:

 1. Configure your AAD tenant to enable AAD CBA for a select group of accounts.
 2. Configure Microsoft Intune to apply device configurations to a select group of devices that:
+    1. Deploy shared account configuration instructing the device which certificates are valid for AAD CBA.

-    1. Deploys client certificates used for AAD CBA onto the devices via Intune’s SCEP certificate profiles.
+    2. Deploy client certificates used for AAD CBA onto the devices via Intune’s SCEP certificate profiles.

-    2. Deploys shared account configuration instructing the device which certificates are valid for AAD CBA.
+    3. Deploy CA certificate so that the devices trust the issuer of the client certificates.

-4. Prepares individual devices for shared AAD accounts.
+3. Prepares individual devices for shared AAD accounts.

 ## Prerequisites